 In another bowl, cream together the brown sugar, butter, and eggs until fluffy.

-stir in 1/2 the flour mixture and 1/2 the nuts.
+Using a rubber spatula, stir in 1/2 the flour mixture and 1/2 the nuts.
 Stir in the crushed pineapple (with juice).
 Stir in the remaining 1/2 flour mixture and 1/2 nuts, stirring until well blended.

 Pour the batter into the prepared loaf pan.